 Krk is not an island in the full sense of the word since it is connected to the mainland with a 1430-meter-long bridge.
 There is a toll for the Krk bridge, and it is around 5 € but the prices are different for various vehicle categories (check the price list).
 The toll is paid only when coming from the mainland heading towards Krk.

-Note: Occasionally (most often during wintertime) bridge can be closed because of the bad weather conditions, such as the infamous wind bura.
+NOTE: Occasionally (most often during wintertime) bridge can be closed because of the bad weather conditions, such as the infamous wind bura.

-Regular boat connections are not optional for years.
-There is a possibility of reaching the island with a ferry from the island of Cres (Merag – Valbiska) and from the island of Rab (Lopar – Valbiska).
+You can also reach Krk island with a ferry from the island of Cres (Merag – Valbiska) and from the island of Rab (Lopar – Valbiska).

 Coastal towns have ports and marinas for the reception of all kinds of boats, numerous tourists come to the island by their own yachts or organized by larger ships.